fusiongyro/lbac/tutor7.md

 heavily on the implicit approaches  before,  and  I  think you'll find that they work well here, too.

-In practice, it may not even be necessary to HAVE  a well-defined lexical scanner.
+In practice, it may not even be necessary to _have_  a well-defined lexical scanner.
 This isn't our first experience at dealing with multi-character tokens.
-In  Installment  III,  we  extended our parser to provide  for  them,  and  we didn't even NEED a lexical scanner.
+In  Installment  III,  we  extended our parser to provide  for  them,  and  we didn't even _need_ a lexical scanner.
 That  was  because  in that narrow context, we  could always tell, just  by  looking at the single lookahead character, whether  we  were  dealing  with  a  number,  a variable,  or  an